arangodb/kube-arangodb/docs/platform/rbac/service_integration.md

 // resp.Items[0].GetEffect(), resp.Items[1].GetEffect()
 ```

-Your service never needs to extract the user, resolve groups, or handle JWT
+Your service never needs to extract the user, resolve roles, or handle JWT
 validation — `EvaluateToken` does it all.

 ### Action Naming Convention